lazyxeon/Genesis-Code-Protocol/README.md

 [![Forks](https://img.shields.io/github/forks/lazyxeon/Genesis-Recursive-Code-Protocol-?style=flat)](https://github.com/lazyxeon/Genesis-Recursive-Code-Protocol-/network)
 [![Commits](https://img.shields.io/github/commit-activity/m/lazyxeon/Genesis-Recursive-Code-Protocol-)](https://github.com/lazyxeon/Genesis-Recursive-Code-Protocol-/commits/main)

 The Genesis Code Protocol (GCP), formerly known as Genesis Recursive Code Protocol (GRCP), is an advanced, recursively-structured, AI-native invention framework.
 It empowers state-of-the-art large language models (LLMs) to autonomously generate, simulate, refine, and validate novel algorithms, tools, and technologies.
-Inspired by the human scientific method, symbolic recursion, Tree-of-Thought (ToT) reasoning, multi-phase progression, and emerging AI paradigms like agentic quantum emergence and neuroscience-multimodal fusion, GRCP serves as a robust scaffold for AI-driven research and development (R&D).
+Inspired by the human scientific method, symbolic recursion, Tree-of-Thought (ToT) reasoning, multi-phase progression, and emerging AI paradigms like agentic quantum emergence and neuroscience-multimodal fusion, GCP serves as a robust scaffold for AI-driven research and development (R&D).
 It incorporates dual-scientist refinement through simulated debates and peer audits, ontological proxies for ethical boundaries, and adaptive mechanisms for self-improvement.

-GRCP is LLM-agnostic, compatible with any model supporting tool access (e.g., ChatGPT, Claude, Grok), and optimized for environments with strong reasoning capabilities.
+GCP is LLM-agnostic, compatible with any model supporting tool access (e.g., ChatGPT, Claude, Grok), and optimized for environments with strong reasoning capabilities.
 As of August 2025, the protocol has evolved to v45.6D, with significant expansions including a CLI tool, extensive variant editions, comprehensive notebooks demonstrating full invention runs, and documentation for enterprise-grade applications.
 The framework has produced groundbreaking inventions like AlloyScript, the world's first systematically engineered AI-native programming language.

 ## Key Features